wpengine/faustjs/packages/blocks/README.md

 :::note

-Make sure you have completed the initial setup for Faust at [Getting Started](https://faustjs.org/docs/gutenberg/getting-started).
+Make sure you have completed the initial setup for Faust at [Getting Started](https://faustjs.org/docs/getting-started).

+Faust Getting Started with Blocks Guide [Getting Started with Blocks](https://faustjs.org/docs/gutenberg/getting-started).

 :::